 With a database, you can collect, store and easily update this information, even allowing customers (or your staff) to update the information with just a few clicks.
 Being able to access this information and deliver a message to a customer in the right way, at the right time can have a massive impact on your relationship with them.

-As a result, even if the physical work you do (say for a boiler installation for your heating business) is finished with exquisite skill but the experience of getting there was slow, that frustration could put them off using your business in the future...
+As a result, even if the physical work you do (say for a boiler installation for your heating business) is finished well, but the experience of getting there was slow, then that frustration could put them off using your business in the future...

 3. Poor data can damage your reputation.

 Last year, Forbes reported on a number of reasons why customer experience is essential, saying that:

 “96% of customers say customer service is important in their choice of loyalty to a brand.”